A quantum analogue of convex optimization: Introduction

-with convex potential $V:\rn \rightarrow \mathbb R_{\ge 0}$ such that $V(x)\rightarrow\infty$ as $\|x\|\rightarrow\infty$ as a quantum analogue of unconstrained convex optimization.
-For this problem, we present an efficient quantum algorithm, called the Fundamental Gap Algorithm~(FGA), that computes the minimum eigenvalue of $h$ up to error $\epsilon$ in polynomial time in $n$, $1/\epsilon$, and parameters that depend on $V$.
-Adiabatic evolution of the ground state~\cite{BF28,FGGS00} is used as a key subroutine, which we analyze with novel techniques that allow us to focus on the low-energy space.
-We apply the FGA to give the first known polynomial-time algorithm for finding the lowest frequency of an $n$-dimensional convex drum up to error $\epsilon$.
-More precisely, we compute the minimum eigenvalue of the Dirichlet Laplacian on an $n$-dimensional region that is defined by $m$ linear constraints in polynomial time in $n$, $m$, $1/\epsilon$, and the radius $R$ of a ball encompassing the region.
+with convex potential $V:\rn \rightarrow \mathbb R_{\ge 0}$ such that $V(x)\rightarrow\infty$ as $\|x\|\rightarrow\infty$.
+For this problem, we present an efficient quantum algorithm, called the Adiabatic Schr\"odinger Convex Optimization Algorithm~(ASCOA), that computes the minimum eigenvalue of $h$ up to error $\epsilon$ in polynomial time in $n$, $1/\epsilon$, and parameters that depend on $V$.
+Adiabatic evolution of the ground state~\cite{BF28,FGGS00} is used as a key subroutine that we analyze with novel techniques that allow us to focus on the low-energy space.
+We apply the ASCOA to give the first known polynomial-time algorithm for finding the lowest frequency of an $n$-dimensional convex drum up to error $\epsilon$.
+More precisely, we compute the minimum eigenvalue of the Dirichlet Laplacian on an $n$-dimensional polygon in polynomial time in $n$, $1/\epsilon$, the number of linear constraints $m$ defining the polygon, and the radius $R$ of a ball encompassing the region.
+Existing algorithms, such as Finite Element Methods, solve the drum problem in exponential time in $n$, exhibiting the curse of dimensionality.

 The Schr\"odinger operator $h$ acts on a function $\psi :\rn\rightarrow \mathbb C$ to give another function $h\psi:\rn\rightarrow\mathbb C$ such that

 The minimum eigenvalue problem is to compute the smallest number $\lambda_0\in\mathbb R$ for which there exists $\psi\ne0$ such that $h\psi = \lambda_0\psi$.
 Since the eigenvectors of $h$ form a complete set of basis, we have an equivalent characterization